top of page

 • 6 min read

 That doesn’t only happen in Hollywood.
-I had my own version at 25 — in graduate school, studying for finals while all my friends had “real” jobs.
-They were working, making money, going to happy hours, and I felt stuck, like I was falling behind and wouldn’t catch up to their lives.
-It made me wonder if they’d made better choices than I had, like maybe I was behind in this whole “adulting” thing.
+We all have our own versions of these moments.
+I remember feeling lost at 25 while in graduate school.
+I was studying for finals while my friends were off in “real” jobs.
+They were working, making money, and going to happy hours.
+I felt stuck, like I was falling behind and wouldn’t catch up to their lives.
+It made me wonder if they’d made better choices than I had.
+Maybe I was behind in this whole “adulting” thing.

-I later learned that this is totally normal in our 20s and 30s.
-We call it the quarter-life crisis, and yeah, it feels messy.
+I later learned that this feeling is totally normal in our 20s and 30s.
+We call it the quarter-life crisis, and yes, it feels messy.

 What Is a Quarter-Life Crisis?

 Feeling lost in your 20s or 30s?
 You’re not alone.
 A quarter-life crisis is a period of uncertainty, stress, and self-reflection that often happens during early adulthood.
-It’s that phase where you start questioning your career, relationships, and even your identity, wondering if you’re where you’re “supposed” to be.
+It’s that phase where we start questioning our careers, relationships, and even our identities, wondering if we’re where we’re “supposed” to be.

-This stage often hits during big life transitions, like graduating from college, getting promoted at work, moving to New York City, or starting a new relationship.
-These moments can make you feel excited…and also:
+This stage often hits during big life transitions.
+Graduating from college, getting promoted at work, moving to New York City, or starting a new relationship can all trigger these feelings.
+These moments can make us feel excited…and also:

 • Stuck or directionless